au-ts/libmicrokitco/README.md

 ### Architecture support
 This library supports AArch64, RISC-V (rv64imac) and x86_64.

-> The `libco` primitives does support hard-float on RISC-V, but the Microkit is built with soft-float so this entire library is also soft-float for linking.
+> The provided `libco` primitives does support hard-float on RISC-V, but the seL4 Microkit is built with soft-float so this entire library is also soft-float for linking.

 ### State transition